demisto/content-docs/docs/partners/adopt.md

 <div>This script will automatically perform the necessary steps to create an adoption PR.

-**Note:** The script was only tested on Unix systems, specifically Mac OS and Ubuntu.
-It might not work correctly on other systems.
+**Note:** The script is supported for Ubuntu and Mac OS.
+If you encounter any issues, please consult with your Partner Success representative.

 **Requirements:**
 Before using this automation, make sure you have [`git`](https://git-scm.com/downloads) and [`python3`](https://www.python.org/downloads/) installed and in your `PATH`.
 This script will install [`demisto-sdk`](https://github.com/demisto/demisto-sdk#installation) python package if it does not exist in your environment.